hugoalh/hugoalh/universal-guide/contributing.md

 - If the pull request is not ready but want to save/stage it, mark it as draft and no need to add any identifications to the title (e.g.: `[WIP] XXXXXXXX`).

 > [!NOTE]
+> - The pull request does not needs to pass all of the automatic checks, these are the references for the code reviewers.
-> For the general process time, please visit the ["hxhS (hugoalh & hugoalh Studio) Universal General Process Time - Pull Request"](https://github.com/hugoalh/hugoalh/blob/main/universal-guide/general-process-time.md#pull-request).
+> - For the general process time, please visit the ["hxhS (hugoalh & hugoalh Studio) Universal General Process Time - Pull Request"](https://github.com/hugoalh/hugoalh/blob/main/universal-guide/general-process-time.md#pull-request).

 ### Create A Security Vulnerability Report